jeannjang/jara-ecommerce-be/README.md

 ## Deployment

 The backend API is automatically deployed using `Fly.io` with configuration defined in fly.toml.
 The Docker container is built using the provided `Dockerfile`.
-When changes are pushed to the main branch, the CI/CD pipeline builds Docker image, pushes the image to the container registry and deploys the updated app to Fly.io.
+When changes are pushed to the main branch, the CI/CD pipeline builds a Docker image, pushes the image to the container registry and deploys the updated app to Fly.io.